Follow Us:

 Hierapolis Ancient City

-Ancient city of Hierapolis, known in Greek as meaning 'sacred city,' this site has been a focal point since the Phrygian era, primarily dedicated to the worship of the mother goddess Cybele.
-Historians like Strabo and Ptolemy mention its proximity to the cities of Laodicea and Tripolis, highlighting its significance as a center within the region of Phrygia.
+The ancient city of Hierapolis, whose name means "sacred city" in Greek, has been a prominent cultural and religious hub since the Phrygian era, primarily devoted to the worship of the mother goddess Cybele.
+Renowned historians like Strabo and Ptolemy noted its strategic location near Laodicea and Tripolis, highlighting its significance within the Phrygian region.

-Excavations in 2016 revealed that the settlement at Hierapolis dates back to the Iron Age, indicating a long history of human habitation.
-Initially, the area served as a religious center to Cybele, revered by the indigenous communities of the Lycus River valley.
-With the arrival of Greek colonists, the pre-existing worship practices gradually assimilated into Greek mythology, transitioning the dedication of the site from Cybele to the deities of the underworld, Hades (Pluton), and Persephone, thus giving rise to the name Plutonium for the temple known for its deadly miasma emanating from a natural cave.
+Excavations in 2016 revealed that Hierapolis' roots trace back to the Iron Age, indicating a long-standing human presence.
+Initially, it was a religious center for the indigenous communities of the Lycus River valley, where Cybele was the primary deity.
+As Greek colonists settled in the area, the local worship practices gradually integrated with Greek mythology, leading to a shift in the city's religious focus from Cybele to Hades (Pluton) and Persephone.
+This transformation gave rise to the Plutonium temple, famous for its deadly miasma emanating from a natural cave, which became central to sacred rituals and ceremonies.

 The Ancient Pool in Pamukkale stands as one of the most iconic symbols of the region.
 During the Roman Empire, Hierapolis and its surroundings were renowned as a comprehensive health center.
 The area boasted over fifteen baths that attracted thousands seeking wellness.
 The pool's creation is attributed to a 7th-century earthquake, which caused the collapse of a portico of Ionic order (from the 1st century) situated beside the columned street into the newly formed crevice, thus giving birth to the pool as it is known today.
 The warm waters of the Ancient Pool are not only soothing but have been scientifically proven to aid in the treatment of diseases such as heart conditions, arteriosclerosis, hypertension, rheumatism, skin and eye diseases, rickets, paralysis, as well as neurological and vascular disorders.
 Drinking the water is also said to benefit those with spasmodic stomach conditions.
 This therapeutic efficacy has been the foundation for the establishment of health centers around the Ancient Pool since the Roman era, underscoring its significance as a timeless wellness retreat.